flatsurf/e-antic/doc/manual/libeantic/overview_cxx.md

 // -> (x^2 - 2 ~ -1.8793852)
 ```

-Note that the same example is also explained in detail in the documentaion of
+Note that the same example is also explained in detail in the documentation of
 the [C interface](../overview_c).